 It was Joaquin’s birthday so they also served cake to those who wanted it.

-As we waited for the sunset (the reason we were at this place) I took a few more photos.
+As we waited for the sunset (the reason we were stayed so long at this place) I took a few more photos.

-The views in the distance had an etherial feeling.
+The views in the distance had an ethereal feeling.

 Joaquin took a photo of the whole group.
 We had to take it several times because the lighting wasn’t good.